The World Is Changing: Let’s Talk About It

 I can’t speak for everyone’s experiences, but personally, I wish I had learned more about what a digital footprint really meant.
 Like many of my friends, I got Facebook at a very young age, without fully understanding the long-term impact of what I posted.
 According to my profile (which I still use), I was born in 1975…obviously not true, as I was actually born in 2002.
 This means that, according to Facebook, I’m fifty years old when, in reality, I’m twenty-two.

-Looking back, I have countless posts from when I was younger, some harmless, some cringeworthy, and all a reminder that without proper education on digital footprints, students may share things online without considering the potential risks or future consequences.
-As we grow up and begin building careers, those early, thoughtless posts can follow us in ways we never anticipated.
+Looking back, I have countless posts from when I was younger, which I wish I could take back, not because they were harmful, but extremely cringeworthy.
 This is why it’s so important to teach students about online presence, privacy, and the lasting impact of what they share.
 To this day, I still wish I could take back some of the cringeworthy things I have put on social media, but this week’s reading was a reminder that you can’t, and it also reminded me how cautious I need to be moving forward.

 To back up the need for these teachings, I’ll leave you with a statistic from an article we read this week (linked here).
 “When reflecting on their social media use, a majority of U.S. teens (55%) feel they spend about the right amount of time on these platforms, while 36% believe they spend too much time.
 Only 8% think they spend too little time on social media.”

 This highlights just how much social media is used in students’ daily lives.
-If so many teens recognize their significant time spent online, it’s even more crucial that we teach them skills and knowledge they may need to navigate these spaces responsibly.
-Understanding digital footprints, privacy, and the long term effects of online activity should be a highlighted part of modern education.
+Understanding digital footprints, privacy, and the long term effects of online activity should be a highlighted part of “now” education.

 Closing Thoughts & How We Move Forward:

-Wesch’s video reminds us that the internet has created new ways of learning, communicating, and engaging with culture.
-As future educators, we have the responsibility to prepare students for this reality, not by resisting change but by embracing it thoughtfully.
-Schools and classrooms need to evolve, ensuring that students are not just passive consumers of digital content but active, critical, and creative participants in the world around them.
-By fostering awareness and encouraging responsible online behavior, we can empower the next generation to take control of their digital identities and use technology in meaningful, positive ways.
+Wesch’s video reminds us that the internet has created new ways of learning, communicating, and engaging.
+As future educators, we have the responsibility to prepare students for this reality, not by being in denial (like some of us were… cough cough me…) but by embracing it thoughtfully.
+Schools and classrooms need to change, making sure that students are not just people who see digital content but people who participate in the world around them.
+By pushing awareness and encouraging responsible online behavior, we can get the next generation to take control of their digital identities and use technology in meaningful, positive ways.

-2 thoughts on “The World Is Changing: Let’s Talk About It”
+3 thoughts on “The World Is Changing: Let’s Talk About It